-Welcome to the 2021 edition of the shared task HAHA - Humor Analysis based on Human Annotation, a task to classify tweets in Spanish as humorous or not and to deepen the humor analysis determining different characteristics of the tweets considered humorous.
-This task is part of IberLEF 2021
+Welcome to the 2026 edition of the shared task HAHA - Humor Analysis based on Human Annotation and Automatic Humor Generation, a task to clasify, analyze, generate, and detect automatic humor in Spanish.
+This task is part of IberLEF 2026

 Introduction

-While humor has been historically studied from a psychological, cognitive, and linguistic standpoint, its study from a computational perspective is an active area of research in Machine Learning and Computational Linguistics.
-There exist some previous works (Mihalcea & Strapparava, 2005; Sjöbergh & Araki, 2007; Castro et al., 2016), but a characterization of humor that allows its automatic recognition and generation is far from being specified.
-The aim of this task is to gain a better insight into what is humorous and what causes laughter, and we propose to go further in the direction of analyzing humor structure and content.
-It also aims to advance the field of Computational Humor field by providing a large dataset for humor researchers to explore theories of humor in Spanish.
-The expected target audience is NLP researchers interested in providing understanding and advances in highly subjective tasks, though anybody is welcome to participate.
+While humor has been historically studied from psychological, cognitive, and linguistic perspectives, its computational study is an active area of research in Machine Learning and Computational Linguistics that has been gaining traction over recent years.
+Starting with some previous works (Mihalcea & Strapparava, 2005; Sjöbergh & Araki, 2007; Castro et al., 2016), and then going on to the HAHA, Hahackathon, MWAHAHA and related tasks, there has been development mainly in the field of automatic humor detection and classification, but a characterization of humor that allows its automatic recognition and generation is far from being solved.
+This task aims to gain better insight into what is humorous and what causes laughter, and to take some steps forward by assessing the capabilities of current LLMs to generate actual humorous content in Spanish and attempting to see whether it’s possible to automatically distinguish between computer-generated humor and humor written by humans.
+The target audience is NLP researchers interested in providing understanding and advances in highly subjective tasks, though anybody is welcome to participate.

 Figurative language, specifically humor, has been a productive area of research as regards shared tasks for several years.
 Semeval-2015 Task 11 presented one of the challenges posed by figurative language, such as metaphors and irony: its impact on Sentiment Analysis.
 Semeval-2017 Task 6 presented humorous tweets submitted to a comedy program, and asked competitors to predict the ranking that the comedy program’s audience and producers gave the tweets.
-Grupo PLN-InCo has organized two editions of the HAHA task; at IberEVAL 2018 (Castro et al., 2018b) and at IberLEF 2019 (Chiruzzo et al., 2019).
-They both consisted of two subtasks: Humor Detection and Funniness Score Prediction.
-SemEval-2021 Task 7 (Meaney et al., 2021) is an ongoing task that combines humor detection with offense detection.
-It proposes the same subtasks as in HAHA 2018 and 2019, and adds two additional tasks: Offense Score Prediction and Controversial Humor Classification.
+Grupo PLN-InCo has organized three editions of the HAHA task; at IberEVAL 2018 (Castro et al., 2018b), at IberLEF 2019 (Chiruzzo et al., 2019) and at IberLEF 2021 (Chiruzzo et al., 2021).
+They both consisted of subtasks related to humor detection and analysis.
+SemEval-2021 Task 7 (Meaney et al., 2021) combined humor detection with offense detection.
+Later on, Labadie Tamayo et al. (2023) organized the HUHU task at IberLEF 2023, focusing specifically on detecting and classifying hurtful humor.
+Interest in computational humor generation is starting to gain traction, with the current organization of MWAHAHA, the SemEval 2026 Task 1 on Humor Generation, the first task focused exclusively on generation, and later on, another lab began organizing a similar task for Arabic called ARHAHA.

-The HAHA evaluation campaign proposes different subtasks related to automatic humor detection.
-In order to carry out the tasks, an annotated corpus of tweets in Spanish is provided.
-This year's edition also proposes two new subtasks with the aim of deepening our understanding of computational humor.
+This year the HAHA evaluation campaign proposes different subtasks related to automatic humor detection and generation, with the aim of deepening our understanding of computational humor.

 Task description